At Berkhamsted Sixth we aim to develop our students into adventurous, innovative and motivated young adults, who are compassionate and resilient

 Discover our next Open Days and opportunities to visit our School:

 It is also possible to visit the School at other times of year.
 If you would like to visit Berkhamsted Sixth, please contact our Central Admissions Office to discuss arranging a tour.

 BOOK A VISIT online or call Admissions on 01442 358001.

 In view of national changes to public examinations in 2017, students will receive a mixture of letter and number GCSE grades.
 Students require 43 points across their best 8 GCSE subjects in order to gain admission to Berkhamsted Sixth.

-Progression to Year 13 depends on satisfactory attainment, as determined by the student’s term grades and results across the course of the Lower Sixth year, in addition to the end of year examinations.
+Progression to Year 13 depends on satisfactory attainment in Year 12, as determined by the student’s performance in the end of year examinations.
 Work ethic, discipline record and contribution to the wider life of the School are also taken into account.

-Overseas students, once registered, are required to sit entrance tests in English, Maths and possibly Non-Verbal Reasoning (each of one hour duration) under exam conditions at the nearest British Council office, through a recognised partner agent, or at their current school.
+Overseas students, once registered, are required to sit entrance tests in English, Maths and the subjects they wish to study at A Level under exam conditions at the nearest British Council office, through a recognised partner agent, or at their current school.
 A reference from the student’s current school is also required.

 For your understanding and translation of Grades from the old to the new system, equivalence has been set as follows for any unreformed qualifications (i.e. those with lettered Grade):